 Graduates of an OT master’s program will possess OT practical and technical skills and knowledge.
 They will be prepared for careers as occupational therapists and occupational therapy teachers.
 Below you’ll find details on both of these careers, including salary estimates.
 Please note that although these estimates are based on national data collected by government agencies, they are still only estimates.
 Salary and job descriptions cannot be guaranteed in any situation; they are both contingent on a variable group of circumstances.

 Another vocation master’s degree earners go into is teaching.
 OT professors teach master’s-level OT students the basics of OT, such as patient psychology, the various physical disabilities they will treat, and patient care methods and techniques.
 Teaching OT requires a doctorate, though many schools will hire those who have finished all of their doctoral work except for their dissertation.
 Salaries vary depending on where one teaches.
-According to the BLS, professors at the college, university, and professional school level earned $107,150 in 2011, while those who taught at junior colleges and in medical and surgical hospitals made $64,850 and $94,710, respectively.
+According to the BLS, professors at the college, university, and professional school level earned $107,150, while those who taught at junior colleges and in medical and surgical hospitals made $64,850 and $94,710, respectively.
 The BLS does not report the job outlook for teaching in this area; however, given that employment of occupational therapists is expected to grow, one can safely assume that employment for teachers in that area will also grow as well.